farm-ng/amiga-dev-kit/website/docs/examples/controller_track/README.md

 ---
-id: controller_track
+id: controller-track
 title: Follow a track
 ---

-# Controller Track Example
+# Controller Follow Track Example

 :::warning Danger
 **WARNING**: When the dashboard is in auto mode, this will cause the Amiga to drive.